Luas tram system

 Tickets

 Ticket vending machines are located at every Luas stop.
 You must have a valid ticket before boarding the tram.
-You can use your Leap Card and you can top it up at the vending machines.
+You can use your Leap Card, which you can top it up at the vending machines.

 The cost of your ticket will depend on the number of zones your journey covers.
 You can calculate the cost of your Luas journey in advance using the online fare calculator.

-The Young Adult and Student Leap Cards allows students to get discounted fares on Iarnród Eireann, Luas and Dublin Bus services.
+The Young Adult and Student Leap Cards allow students to get discounted fares on Iarnród Eireann, Luas and Dublin Bus services.
 It is only available to full-time students in second-level and third-level education.

 The TFI-90 fare allows free transfers between Dublin Bus, Luas, DART, commuter rail, and Go-Ahead Ireland services.
-The fare applies to most journeys in the Dublin area, whether involving multiple services within 90 minutes or a single trip.
+The fare applies to most journeys in the Dublin area involving multiple services within 90 minutes or a single trip.

 You may travel free on Luas if you have a Free Travel Pass.

 If you have a Free Travel Pass, you do not need to get a ticket for Luas.
-However, you must produce your pass on the tram if requested to do so by a Luas Customer Service Officer or Inspector.
-Inspectors are entitled to check that the pass is valid and they may seek supporting documentation and check with the Department of Social Protection to make sure the pass is being used by the correct person.
+However, you must produce your pass on the tram if requested by a Luas Customer Service Officer or Inspector.
+Inspectors are entitled to check that the pass is valid.
+They may look for supporting documentation and check with the Department of Social Protection to ensure the pass is being used by the correct person.

 Children under 5 travel free on Luas but must be with a paying passenger.
 Children aged 5–15 pay the child fare.